-The team researched different types of sensors for the data collection process and created various test setups to simulate the movement of the player.
-For muscle force measurement, load cells were the most conducive to this application.
-This was the sensor type selected.
+Different types of sensors were researched for the data collection process and various test setups were created to simulate the movement of the player.
+For muscle force measurement, load cells were the sensor type determined the most conducive to this application.
 The data was then converted into a format that could be analyzed by our biomechanical model.